Cetacean stranding: Orcas' intentional, temporary strandings

 In Argentina, killer whales are known to hunt on the shore by intentionally beaching themselves and then lunging at nearby seals before riding the next wave safely back into deeper waters.
 This was first observed in the early 1970s, then hundreds times more since within this pod.
 This behavior seems to be taught from one generation to the next, evidenced by older individuals nudging juveniles towards the shore, and can sometimes also be a play activity.

 Sonar

-Volunteers attempt to keep body temperatures of beached pilot whales from rising at Farewell Spit, New Zealand.

 There is evidence that active sonar leads to beaching.
 On some occasions cetaceans have stranded shortly after military sonar was active in the area, suggesting a link.
 Theories describing how sonar may cause whale deaths have also been advanced after necropsies found internal injuries in stranded cetaceans.
 In contrast, some who strand themselves due to seemingly natural causes are usually healthy prior to beaching:

 The low frequency active sonar (LFA sonar) used by the military to detect submarines is the loudest sound ever put into the seas.
 Yet the U.S. Navy is planning to deploy LFA sonar across 80 percent of the world ocean.
 At an amplitude of two hundred forty decibels, it is loud enough to kill whales and dolphins and has already caused mass strandings and deaths in areas where U.S. and/or NATO forces have conducted exercises.